Azure/azure-osconfig/docs/architecture.md

 The platform also includes several utility libraries which are shared with all OSConfig components, including adapters and modules:

 - Logging: file and console circular logging library.
-- CommonUtils: various utility APIs useful for accesing and working with the Linux OS.
+- CommonUtils: various utility APIs useful for accessing and working with the Linux OS.
 - MpiClient: client for the MPI REST API
 - Asb: the implementation of the Azure Security Baseline, shared among the Universal NRP adapter and the SecurityBaseline module.